kalil1/kwbooking/README.md

 # README# KWBOOKING
 KWBOOKING is a one of my personal projects.
 This application allows users to sign up, create their own appointments.
-Each appointment has a location client and a price.
-Don't worry about keeping track of how much money your making at each location or with a specific client.... the app takes care of that as you'll see below.
+Each appointment has a template client and a price.
+Don't worry about keeping track of how much money your making at each template or with a specific client.... the app takes care of that as you'll see below.